palw3ey/ye3ipsec/README.md

 ```
 sudo swanctl --initiate --ike conn-s2s_psk_siteY
 ```

+---
 - How do i update ye3ipsec docker image without losing its content ?
+---
 The folder /etc/swanctl is persistent, and won't be deleted by a `docker rm`.
-You can find his location on the host using this command :
+You can find its path on the host using this command :
 ```bash
 docker inspect -f '{{ json .Mounts }}' myipsec | jq
 ```